polysplitter/logs-analysts/readme.md

         on author_to_articles.author = authors.id
         group by authors.name
         order by views desc;

--- query used in python.
-select name, views from most_popular_article_authors;
 ```

 ## On which days did more than 1% of requests lead to errors?